 The Greencard scheme

-If you are granted a residence permit under the Greencard scheme, you do not need to obtain a work permit.
+If you are granted a residence permit under the Greencard scheme, you do not need to obtain a separate work permit.
 A residence permit under the Greencard scheme gives you the right to carry out paid or unpaid work.
 However, a residence permit under the Greencard scheme does not give you the right to work as a self-employed person (run your own business).

+Before applying for a residence permit under the Greencard scheme you should assess your job opportunities.
 There are several web portals, databases and CV banks which can be useful in the process of seeking work in Denmark.